 Since March 2020, the government has introduced several measures designed to address the COVID-19 outbreak and resulting economic impact in Chile.
-See "Recent Developments-Republic of Chile-Social Developments-The COVID-19 pandemic" in Chile's annual report on Form 18-K for the year ended December 31, 2020 filed with the SEC on June 29, 2021, in Chile's Amendment No. 5 to the annual report on Form 18 K/A filed with the SEC on September 13, 2021, in Chile's Amendment No. 8 to the annual report on Form 18 K/A filed with the SEC on December 7, 2021, in Chile's Amendment No. 9 to the annual report on Form 18 K/A filed with the SEC on December 7, 2021, in Chile's Amendment No. 9 to the annual report on Form 18 K/A filed with the SEC on February 22, 2022, incorporated by reference herein.
-Certain of those measures so far have resulted in a significant slowdown in economic activity in Chile that has adversely affected economic growth in 2021 and are expected to continue to do so in 2022.
+See "Recent Developments-Republic of Chile-Social Developments-The COVID-19 pandemic" in Chile's annual report on Form 18-K for the year ended December 31, 2020 filed with the SEC on June 29, 2021, in Chile's Amendment No. 5 to the annual report on Form 18 K/A filed with the SEC on December 7, 2021 and in Chile's Amendment No. 9 to the annual report on Form 18 K/A filed with the SEC on December 7, 2021 and in Chile's Amendment No. 9 to the annual report on Form 18 K/A filed with the SEC on January 26, 2022, incorporated by reference herein.
+Such measures so far have resulted in a significant slowdown in economic activity in Chile that has and will continue to adversely affect economic growth in 2021.